jozsarato/mobilecat/README.md

 4. aggregate the classification using temporal information  (.py file in development) -- use a dynamic model, for a best temporal prediction (discrete hidden markov model ?)

+# installation instructions:
+1. clone repository
+2. in terminal navigate to root folder of repository
+3. execute: pip install -e .      (editable installation)

+#  dependencies:
+pandas
+numpy
+tensorflow    # the above installs it, if not previously installed scikit-image  # the above installs it, if not previously installed opencv  (cv2)   # has to be installed separetely, (naming different in conda and pip, cv2, opencv, opencv-python)